← Back to Blog

 If, after several attempts, you still aren’t paid, are given the run-around, or – worse yet – “ghosted” by a non-paying client, you do have some options.
 You may try going to the head of the company to inquire about payment status.
 (Often this is a personnel matter and will be resolved once someone in charge learns of it.)
 A final option may be to enlist the help of a collection professional, provided the amount owed is large enough to cover fees for their services, too.
 Small claims court is also a valid route, although this can be difficult for clients living in a different state than you.

-For freelancers who live in New York City, the recent “Freelance Isn’t Free” regulation may provide some relief.
+If you are a freelancer and live in New York City, the recent “Freelance Isn’t Free” regulation may provide some relief.
 Designed to protect independent contractors from late or non-payment, it can offer relief in the form of court-ordered payments, along with extra penalties relief.
 If you don’t live in New York, you may want to check with your state attorney general about what options are available to you.

-With a proper invoicing process in place, the average freelance should spend no more than 30 minutes per month per client on handling money matters.
+With a proper invoicing process in place, you should spend no more than 30 minutes per month per client on handling money matters.
 Unfortunately, due to faulty contract language, inconsistent billing techniques, and lax collection efforts, independent consultants usually spend much more than that.
 By creating a good process from day one of your business, you can significantly cut down on time spent chasing money and build incredible goodwill with those clients everyone wants the most.
 Stop worrying about all of that with a free Bonsai trial.

 The importance of client billing